-- The Chaos Sanctuary in Diablo II looks like a cathedral.
-The problem is, it's in Hell and it doubles as Diablo's lair.
+- The Chaos Sanctuary looks like a cathedral.
+A cathedral that happens to be in Hell and doubles as Diablo's lair.
 When all five seals are opened, the place glows red.

-- The Rogues' Monastery in the first act is this as well.
-It WAS a normal-looking cathedral, until Andariel and her demonic minions decided to take it over.
+- The Rogues' Monastery in the first act was a normal-looking cathedral, until Andariel and her demonic minions took over.

 - The Durance of Hate from the third act was a temple used to imprison one of the Prime Evils, Mephisto, who used the opportunity to corrupt nearly every Zakarum priest and turn them into demons.